exasol/kafka-connector-extension/doc/user_guide/user_guide.md

 ## Import from Kafka cluster

-There are several property values that are required in order to access the Kafka cluster when importing data from Kafka topics using the connector.
+Several property values are required to access the Kafka cluster when importing data from Kafka topics using the connector.

-You should provide these key value parameters:
+You should provide these key-value parameters:

 - ``BOOTSTRAP_SERVERS``
 - ``SCHEMA_REGISTRY_URL``
 - ``TOPICS``
 - ``TABLE_NAME``

-The **BOOTSTRAP_SERVERS** is a comma separated list of host port pairs used to establish initial connection to the Kafka cluster.
-The UDF connector will contact all servers in Kafka cluster, irrespective of servers specified with this parameter.
-This list only defines initial hosts used to discover full list of Kafka servers.
+The **BOOTSTRAP_SERVERS** is a comma-separated list of host port pairs used to establish an initial connection to the Kafka cluster.
+The UDF connector will contact all servers in the Kafka cluster, irrespective of servers specified with this parameter.
+This list only defines initial hosts used to discover the full list of Kafka servers.

 The **SCHEMA_REGISTRY_URL** is an URL to the Schema Registry server.
 It is used to retrieve Avro schemas of Kafka topics.

 The **TOPICS** is the name of the Kafka topic we want to import Avro data from.
-Please note that even though it is in plural form, curently only single topic data imports are supported.
+Please note that even though it is in plural form, currently only a single topic data imports are supported.

 The **TABLE_NAME** is the Exasol table name that we have prepared and we are